juliaguida/oystercard/pills/sinatra_7.md

 ### Forms

 It's inconvenient to enter the visitor's name directly in the URL.
 Let's create a form to ask for the visitor's name.
-Modify your erb template:
+Modify your ERB template:

 ````html
 <div style='border: 3px dashed red'>